JustinBrow/Action1/README.md

 #### Set Sleep timeout
 For setting the computer sleep timeout, in minutes, while connected to power.
 Intended for keeping the computer awake on the day we schedule updates for.
 #### Install Product Key
 For deploying Windows Product Key.
-Namely the Windows 10 ESU MAK key. n the script library define a String parameter `ProductKey`.
+Namely the Windows 10 ESU MAK key.
+In the script library define a String parameter `ProductKey`.
 #### TEMPLATE - Deploy Printer
 Deploying a printer with Action1